cloudify-cosmo/docs.getcloudify.org/content/manager/upload-blueprint.md

 <br/>
-The `-b` flag assigns a unique name to this blueprint on the Cloudify manager.
-Before creating a deployment though, let's see what this blueprint looks like.
+The `-b` flag assigns a unique name to the blueprint on Cloudify Manager.
+Before creating a deployment, review this blueprint.

-Point your browser at the manager's URL again and refresh the screen, you will see the nodecellar blueprint listed there.
+Navigate to the Cloudify Manager URL and refresh the screen.
+The nodecellar blueprint is displayed in the list.

   ![Blueprints table]({{< img "guide/quickstart/blueprints_table.png" >}})

-Click the blueprint, and you can see its topology.
+Click the blueprint to view its topology.<br>

-A topology consists of elements called nodes.
+A topology consists of elements called _nodes_.

-In our case, we have the following nodes:
+In this case, the following nodes exist:

   * Two VM's (one for mongo and one for nodejs)
   * A nodejs server
   * A MongoDB database
-  * A nodejs application called nodecellar (which is a nice sample nodejs application backed by mongodb).
+  * A nodejs application called nodecellar (which is a sample nodejs application backed by mongodb).

   ![Nodecellar Blueprint]({{< img "guide/quickstart-openstack/nodecellar_openstack_topology.png" >}})

 # What's Next

-You should now have a Blueprint ready for you to [deploy]({{< relref "manager/create-deployment.md" >}}).
+You can now [deploy]({{< relref "manager/create-deployment.md" >}}) your blueprint.